-- Start marketing, supporting and talking to European customers as a distinct segment once you have 10 of them.
+- Start marketing, supporting and talking to European customers (and any other locale) as a distinct segment once you have 10 of them.
 If you can get 10, you can (of course) get 100.
 It’s OK to let the first 10 find you, though.
 But once you have a material group of customers in a specific geography, start a cadence and a discussion tailored just to them.
 At least make the product feel like it’s also focused on their needs.

 - Consider opening a full European office, even just 1–2 folks, once you have $1m in revenue in Europe.
 That’s more than enough to justify the hire.
 Wait past $1m-$2m in ARR, and you are wasting a chance to be closer to customers.
 But add a great initial hire or two, and they’ll grow that $1m to $10m much faster than it otherwise would grow.
 That will more than pay for a few hires and a space at WeWork.
 Whether to start with a Customer Success lead or a Sales lead in the office is often the first nuanced choice.
 When in doubt which way to go, I vote for Customer Success.
 Worst case, you can still close from the U.S. but support those customers in-personal locally.
 The customer journey just starts when sales closes the deal.